At a Glance

 Are there special applications for the two off-campus terms (Los Angeles Term and Global Learning Term)?

 Los Angeles Term has its own application form and interview process.
 Visit the L.A.
 Term website for more information.
-Global Learning Term (GLT) requires successful completion of GLBL 301 Anthropology for Everyday Life and GLBL 305 Peoples and Places.
+Global Learning Term (GLT) requires successful completion of GLBL 301 and GLBL 305.

 Are students who declare a global studies major or minor automatically entitled to complete the program?